 In addition, the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry highlighted the importance of agencies such as AUSTRAC in providing oversight of the financial sector, and supporting entities in meeting their regulatory obligations.

-To learn how AUSTRAC helps to protect Australians from serious and organised crime, watch the video and download the poster and fact sheet.
+Watch the video to learn how AUSTRAC helps to protect Australians from serious and organised crime.

 The content on this website is general and is not legal advice.
 Before you make a decision or take a particular action based on the content on this website, you should check its accuracy, completeness, currency and relevance for your purposes.
 You may wish to seek independent professional advice.